ArianeDucellier/DataScience/ReproducibleResearch/Assignment1/PA1_template.md

 Imputing missing values
 -----------------------

-To fill the missing values in the dataset, we replace each missing value by the average value across all day of the corresponding 5-minute interval.
+To fill the missing values in the dataset, we replace each missing value by the average value across all days of the corresponding 5-minute interval.
 Then, we define a second dataset where the missing values of the first dataset are filled.
-We make a histogram of the total number of steps taken each day, with the new dataset, and we calculate the mean and the median of the total number of steps taken per day.
+We make a histogram of the total number of steps taken each day with the new dataset, and we calculate the mean and the median of the total number of steps taken per day.
 We compare the values obtained with the estimates from the first part of the assignment.

 ```r